Synival/BaseMUD/README.md

 Despite the heavy refactoring,
 BaseMUD strives to be a pure version of ROM 2.4.
 However, in the process of sifting through all this code, sometimes I just can't help myself.
-Some small changes and additions have been made, which can be enabled by commenting out the line `#define VANILLA` in `src/basemud.h`.
+Some small changes and additions have been made, which can be enabled/disabled by uncommenting/commenting the `#define BASEMUD_(FEATURE)` lines in `src/basemud.h`.
 Changes that I've considered bugfixes, typo / spelling error fixes, or patches to small oversights (i.e, fixing spells that have no casting message) will be left in.

 Most of the code has been manually linted for better readability and brevity.
 Some changes are subject to taste, but much care has been spent to make the